replay-software/bump/readme.md

 * Expose the [required secrets](#3-create-secrets) as environment variables
 * [Bump Core](https://github.com/replay-software/bump-core), the binary distributed as part of Bump which is responsible for generating `changelog.xml`, is contained in a seperate repo
 * Run the [Bump Core CLI](https://github.com/replay-software/bump-core) from the root of the project (e.g. `./.bump/bin/bump`).
+* You can use [Act](https://github.com/nektos/act) to emulate GitHub Actions on any platform